Beilai-Technology/Bliiot-Documentation-Library/docs/en/index.md

 - Industrial communication references for Modbus, OPC UA, and CAN
 - Hardware specifications and user manuals
 - Software product introductions and usage guidance

-## Language Notes

-- Chinese is the default language of this site.
-- English pages are available under the `/en/` path.
-- Content that has not been translated yet will temporarily fall back to the Chinese source pages.